dreamalligator/terrarium/readme.md

 (coming soon)

 # The App
+You can see a live version of this at [digitalvapor.github.io/terrarium](https://digitalvapor.github.io/terrarium).

-When you load the plant data, an ajax call is made to the `plants.json` file.
-This data is then parsed to a table.
-The humidity and temperature parameters are then used to calculate the lower and upper bounds that would make it so that all the plants can live in harmony.
+The humidity and temperature parameters are used to calculate the lower and upper bounds that would make it so that all the plants can live in harmony.
 There is one dummy plant for general parameters that may not belong to a single species.

 Currently it only plots temperature, humidity and luminosity, but it will be extended to plot ir, full, visible, lux, and heatindex as well.
 It already serially logs this data.
-The app utilizes [Highcharts](http://www.highcharts.com/).
-You can see a live version of this at [digitalvapor.github.io/terrarium](https://digitalvapor.github.io/terrarium).
-This was put together very fast and is still in the development stage.
-Please view with Chrome for the moment.
-I will massage any inconsistencies out soon.
+The app utilizes [Backbone](http://backbonejs.org/) and [D3](https://d3js.org/).
+Backbone no longer has a hard dependency on jQuery for DOM manipulation and such, so I opted to [substitute with native javascript](https://github.com/jashkenas/backbone/wiki/Using-Backbone-without-jQuery).
+See [`Backbone.NativeView`](https://github.com/akre54/Backbone.NativeView) and [`Backbone.NativeAjax`](https://github.com/akre54/Backbone.NativeAjax).

 Feel free to report any bugs in the [issue tracker](https://github.com/digitalvapor/terrarium/issues).

 ## Dependencies
-You can install the app dependencies for a local server with `npm install`, and the only Ruby dependency is Sass; run `gem install sass`.
+You can install the majority of the app dependencies with `npm install`.
+The only Ruby dependency is Sass; run `gem install sass`.

 ### Notebook related
 `pip3 install jupyter` to install Jupyter, but see Jupyter [docs on installation](https://jupyter.readthedocs.org/en/latest/install.html) for notebook-related dependencies, because you'll probably have to run stuff like `apt-get install build-essential python3-dev`.
 And Python 3+ I think is good, but as an FYI, I am running Python 3.5.0 and Ruby 2.2.3.

 ## Development and running the server
 The only command needed is `grunt`.
 This will compile everything and run the server.
-For each separate command, please see the `Gruntfile`.
+For each separate command, please see the [`Gruntfile`](https://github.com/digitalvapor/terrarium/blob/master/Gruntfile.js).

 # Setup
 See [sunduino.fzz](https://github.com/digitalvapor/terrarium/blob/master/sunduino.fzz) (made in [Fritzing](http://fritzing.org), `sudo apt-get install fritzing`)